 Rather than spending time arguing, debating, and nagging your teen to get off their phone, Lauren recommends using an app that allows you to turn your child’s phone off.
 It’s quick and easy.
 They may not like it, but if you stick to it they will learn to keep the agreements you’ve made around cell phone usage.

-Lauren mentions one study which showed that 30% of teenagers wake up in the night to check their phone.
-In a BBC article, that number is stated even higher at 45%.
+Lauren mentions one study which showed that 30% of teenagers wake up at night to check their phones.
+In a BBC article, that number is even higher at 45%.
 That’s crazy.
 What good can come of that?
-They can potentially read upsetting texts and end up laying in bed when they could be sleeping.
+They can potentially read upsetting texts and lie in bed when they could be sleeping.

-This is all tough stuff stuff to implement, but the key is consistency and walking your talk.
+This is tough to implement, but consistency and walking your talk are key.
 That means it’s equally important for us as parents to model the behavior we want our children to follow.

-If we want our kids to turn their tech off during family time then we need to do the same.
+We must do the same if we want our kids to turn their tech off during family time.
 I realize it’s tricky because sometimes parents have real needs to have their technology on, but I do feel that children copy what they see us do more than what we tell them to do.
 That is a fact.

-I do hope you get a chance to watch the video above and opt-in for the whole series.
-I think there are some some good takeaways sprinkled throughout.
+I do hope you get a chance to watch the video above and opt in for the whole series.
+I think there are some good takeaways sprinkled throughout.
 If you missed the opt-in form at the end of the video, here it is again.